This site uses necessary cookies

 Join us for the Health Studies User Conference 2026!

-The conference brings data producers and data users together to share updates on the development of key health-related surveys such as the Health Survey for England, English Longitudinal Study of Ageing, National Study of Sexual Attitudes and Lifestyles, Adult Psychiatric Morbidity Survey, and national cohort studies.
+Organised by the UK Data Service in collaboration with UCL and the National Centre for Social Research, this free one-day conference brings data producers and data users together to share updates on the development of key health-related surveys such as the Health Survey for England, English Longitudinal Study of Ageing, National Study of Sexual Attitudes and Lifestyles, Adult Psychiatric Morbidity Survey, and national longitudinal and cohort studies.
 It will also showcase research that is being carried out using the data.

-Join us to connect with fellow researchers and data producers, and help us showcase the wealth of valuable UK health study data.
+Join us to connect with fellow researchers and data producers and hear about the wealth of valuable UK health study data that are available.

 Follow LinkedIn for updates and join the conversation on Bluesky: #UKDSHealth26